Aymmaann/Python-100-Days-of-Code/Day 25: US State Guessing Game/README.md

 ## Completion and Exiting
 Once you successfully guess all 50 states, a congratulatory message will appear.
-If you choose to exit the game prematurely by typing "Exit," the program will generate a CSV file named "states_to_learn.csv."
+If you choose to exit the game prematurely by typing "Quit," the program will generate a CSV file named "states_to_learn.csv."
 This file lists the states you have yet to guess, offering a learning opportunity for future gameplay.

 ## Acknowledgments